Monthly overview of Internet governance and digital policy developments and activities in South Eastern Europe and the neighouring area

 In partnership with DiploFoundation & Geneva Internet Platform

-It covers Internet governance and digital policy developments and events that occurred in South Eastern Europe and the neighbouring area in June 2018.
+It covers Internet governance and digital policy developments that occurred in South Eastern Europe and the neighbouring area in July and August 2018.

-- This issues also includes an overview of several Internet-related events that were held in the region in June, as well as a list of events taking place in July–August.
+- This issue also includes a list of events taking place in September.

 - Issue 18 | May 2018